babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 - `minimum-gas-prices`: The minimum gas price (in this example we use `0.005ubbn`) that your node will accept for transactions.
 Transactions with lower gas prices will be rejected.
-- `iavl-cache-size`: Set to 0 to disable the IAVL tree caching.
-This reduces memory usage.
+- `iavl-cache-size`: Default is "5000" (uses ~3GB of memory).
+Setting to 0 disables the IAVL tree caching, which reduces memory usage but significantly impacts RPC query performance.
-- `iavl-disable-fastnode`: Set to true to disable the fast node feature.
-This reduces memory usage.
+- `iavl-disable-fastnode`: Default is false.
+Setting to true disables the fast node feature, which reduces memory usage but significantly impacts RPC query performance.
 - `btc-config.network`: Specifies which Bitcoin network to connect to for checkpointing.
 For testnet-5, we use "signet" which is Bitcoin's test network.

+Note: If you're running a validator or RPC node that needs to handle queries, it's recommended to keep these default values for optimal performance.
+Only adjust these if you're running a node with limited memory resources.

 2. On `config.toml`, populate your seed nodes using entries from the [network page](../README.md#seed-nodes):